The Complete Guide To Equipment Financing For Small Businesses

 Equipment financing is a specialized form of funding used to acquire tangible assets.
 Equipment financing may be in the form of a loan or lease.
 It’s important to understand the difference between these two categories of equipment financing and their respective benefits and drawbacks.

-Advantages of Equipment Financing
+Advantages of an Equipment Loan

 The most obvious advantage to equipment financing is that you won’t have to pay a large sum out-of-pocket to acquire the equipment you need to grow your business.
 Equipment is often the largest investment that small-business owners will make.
 A loan can make the added cost of the equipment more manageable for your business.